For information about Trimingham Church and other local churches, including church service times, visit the link below:

 On the 14th April 1954 Reginald Page’s last carving was installed on the North wall of the Chancel and dedicated to his memory.

 You will find further information on Trimingham Church on the History page above, under A Walk Through Time.
-There is also much more detail about Rev Page’s life and work in the Culture section, under Art of Rev Page.
+There is also much more detail about Rev Page’s life and work in the Arts section of this web site, under Art of Rev Page.